Georges Darlan

-Georges Darlan (1920–1965) was a Central African politician.
+Georges Darlan (5 January 1920, Kouango – 8 June 1965, Bangui) was a Central African politician.
 He was the president of the Representative Council of Ubangi-Shari from 1949 to 1952, the institutional predecessor of the Central African National Assembly.

 Biography

 Early life (1920–1950)

 Georges Darlan was born in 1920 in Kouango (Ouaka) in Ubangi-Shari.
 Officially, his date of birth was January 5, although it is impossible to authenticate that date because, although born of a European father and a Ubangi mother, Georges Darlan was never entered in the civil register of Kouango, which was exclusively used for European citizens.
 Indeed, like many of mixed race in the colonies, it seems that Darlan's father refused to recognize him or his older brother Antoine Darlan and abandoned them and their African mother.

 Thanks to his European ancestry, Georges Darlan was enrolled in school, which was a privilege because during the interwar period the enrollment rate in Ubangi-Shari was 1.5%.
-His primary education allow him to join the new institution for indigenous people in French Equatorial Africa, the École Edouard Renard in Brazzaville from 1935.
+His primary education allowed him to join the new institution for indigenous people in French Equatorial Africa, the École Edouard Renard in Brazzaville from 1935.
 He graduated in 1939 with a teacher's diploma.
 His assignment in Libreville, Gabon, led him to enlist in the Free French Forces in 1941, from which he was discharged in 1945 with the rank of Staff Sergeant.
 He returned the following year to Ubangi for a commercial career.

 Darlan became very interested in the emerging politics of the colony.
 After supporting the bishop Barthélemy Boganda in the November 1946 nomination for deputy to the National Assembly of France, he participated in the elections for the newly created Representative Council, on the Economic and Social Action lists for the Native College.
 His list won all five seats which were up for election.
 Darlan was elected councilor for Bangui.
 On 19 October 1947 he was elected general counselor of French Equatorial Africa by his peers, along with his older brother Antoine Darlan.

 In August 1947, he was appointed president of the first local political party, the Ubangi Union (UO) founded by Barthélémy Boganda.
 The UO was a success; its size increased continuously.
 Darlan used this organization to introduce cooperatives of cotton producers (COTONCOOP) and of consumers (SOCOOMA) in 1948.
-Soon a patronage system formed around Darlan and he became the strong man of Ubangi-Shari.
+Soon a patronage system formed around Darlan and he became the strongman of Ubangi-Shari.
 His influence over local officials was encouraged by the colonial administration.
 In 1948, while the majority of indigenous advisers were moving toward the African Democratic Rally (RDA) under the influence of his very liberal brother Antoine Darlan, Georges Darlan, who was more liberal, exerted all his influence to prevent this movement to the left.
 Only candidates elected in Bangui joined the RDA.
 The candidates elected from rural areas chose Georges Darlan to be the head of the Representative Council in 1949.